HarryPratt/swe_take_home_exercise/README.md

 - The calculator API can be be run locally by running `./calculator_api.py`
 - Once the application is running the user can input calculations via the UI and receive the results
-- The user could also send a post request to `http://127.0.0.1:5000/result_json` with inp as the calculation expression For example:
+- The user could also send a post request to `http://127.0.0.1:5000/result_json` with inp as the calculation expression.
+For example:
 ```
 import requests